 In order to help you make the best decision as to which orthodontic treatment plan works best for you, we put together this extensive guide to understanding how braces work to straighten your teeth.

-In order to shift your teeth into proper alignment with braces, several things must work in unison.
+In order to shift your teeth into proper alignment with regular braces, several things must work in unison.

 1. A bracket is an individual ceramic or metal “brace” that affixes to each of your teeth with dental bonding glue.